 A Zener diode is a special diode that in contrast to a regular diode allows current in both directions.

-A Zener diode can be used as a voltage reference or over voltage protection.
+A Zener diode can be used as a voltage reference or for over voltage protection.
 Zener diodes have a very useful “side-effect” of maintaining a rather constant voltage in the reverse direction.
-Like a normal silicon diode, the Zener diode has a forward voltage drop of 0.7 volts.
+Like a normal silicon diode, also the Zener diode has a forward voltage drop of about 0.7 volts.
 The Zener (break-down) voltage and current can be found in the datasheet.
+A reverse voltage, or zener voltage of 3.3 V or 4.7 Volt for example can be used to protect the input of your micro-controller against voltage spikes.

 Most important specifications